sijpkes/lti_link_generator/README.md

 A Web application that generates LTI links to existing learning tools housed in an ExpressionEngine(EE) install.
 Allows editing of existing templates in EE by the user.

+The product should be a scalable web application that can be extended to add any tools developed for the LTI Module below.
+This means being able to select any tool from a drop down menu and having custom settings displayed for each tool loaded from the mySQL database.

 For important background info see:

 [EE3 LTI Module](https://bitbucket.org/sijpkes/ee3-lti-module)